Entity Resolution Solutions: Build vs. Buy vs. Hybrid Approaches

 What Does It Mean to Buy an Entity Resolution Platform?

-Buying means licensing a commercial entity resolution platform that provides the complete pipeline: ingestion, standardization, matching, clustering, survivorship, golden record management, and integration connectors.
-Vendors in this space include Tamr, Informatica MDM, Reltio (now SAP), Senzing, Quantexa, Semarchy, and MatchLogic, among others.
-[INTERNAL LINK: /resources/entity-resolution-software, entity resolution software evaluation criteria]
+Buying means licensing a commercial platform that provides the complete pipeline: ingestion, standardization, matching, clustering, survivorship, golden-record management, and connectors.
+Vendors in this space include Tamr, Informatica MDM, Reltio (now part of SAP), Quantexa, Semarchy, and MatchLogic, among others.
+Comparing those platforms is a question of entity resolution software evaluation criteria: accuracy, transparency, scalability, and deployment.

 When Buying Makes Sense

-Buying is the right approach when time-to-value is critical (the organization needs production ER within 2 to 8 weeks), when the data environment is complex (multiple entity types across dozens of sources with inconsistent schemas), when the organization lacks specialized ER engineering talent, or when regulatory requirements demand auditable match logic and certified data lineage from day one.
+Buying is right when time-to-value is critical (production within 2 to 8 weeks), when the data environment is complex (many entity types across dozens of sources), when the organization lacks specialized entity resolution talent, or when regulators demand auditable match logic and certified lineage from day one.

 The Risks of Buying

-Vendor lock-in is the primary risk.
-Once entity resolution logic, survivorship rules, and golden records are embedded in a commercial platform, migrating to an alternative requires re-implementing the entire pipeline.
-Per-record pricing can escalate unpredictably as data volumes grow.
-Cloud-only platforms may not satisfy data residency requirements for regulated industries.
-And platforms with opaque matching logic (black-box ML) create compliance risk in sectors where auditors require explainability.
+Vendor lock-in is the primary risk: once logic, survivorship rules, and golden records are embedded, migrating means re-implementing the pipeline.
+Per-record pricing can escalate as volumes grow, cloud-only platforms may not meet data residency rules, and platforms with opaque matching create compliance risk where auditors require explainability.

 What Is the Hybrid Approach to Entity Resolution?

-The hybrid approach combines open-source or custom-built components for specific pipeline stages with commercial tools for others.
-This is not a compromise; it is a deliberate architectural choice that allows organizations to retain control over their matching logic while benefiting from commercial-grade data preparation, orchestration, and integration capabilities.
+The hybrid approach combines open-source or custom components for some pipeline stages with commercial tools for others.
+It is a deliberate architectural choice that keeps control over matching logic while gaining commercial-grade data preparation, orchestration, and integration.

 Common Hybrid Patterns

-Pattern 1: Open-source matching with commercial data preparation.
-Use Splink or Zingg for the matching and clustering stages, paired with a commercial data quality platform (like MatchLogic) for profiling, standardization, and cleansing.
-This pattern gives the data science team full control over matching algorithms while ensuring that the data entering the matching pipeline is clean and consistently formatted.
+- Open-source matching with commercial data preparation.
+Use Splink or Zingg for matching and clustering, paired with a commercial data quality platform for profiling, standardization, and cleansing.

-Pattern 2: Commercial platform with custom scoring extensions.
-License a commercial ER platform for the core pipeline but extend it with custom similarity functions, domain-specific blocking keys, or ML models trained on proprietary labeled data.
-This pattern works when the commercial platform covers 80% of requirements but the remaining 20% involves edge cases specific to your industry or data types.
+- Commercial platform with custom scoring extensions.
+License a commercial platform for the core pipeline and extend it with custom similarity functions, domain-specific blocking keys, or models trained on proprietary labeled data.

-Pattern 3: Orchestration layer over specialized components.
-Use an orchestration framework (Apache Airflow, Dagster, Prefect) to coordinate a pipeline that routes data through commercial standardization, open-source matching, custom survivorship logic, and commercial golden record persistence.
-This pattern provides maximum flexibility but requires strong engineering discipline to maintain.
+- Orchestration layer over specialized components.
+Use Airflow, Dagster, or Prefect to route data through commercial standardization, open-source matching, custom survivorship, and commercial golden-record persistence.

-Hybrid approaches work best when the organization has at least one engineer with record linkage expertise, when the entity resolution requirements are complex enough that no single commercial platform covers them entirely, and when the data preparation or integration requirements are too demanding for open-source tools alone.
+Hybrid works best when the organization has at least one engineer with record-linkage expertise, when no single commercial platform covers every requirement, and when preparation or integration needs exceed what open-source tools handle alone.

 What Is the SDK Trap in Entity Resolution?

-Several ER vendors market software development kits (SDKs) as a “build” option that gives enterprises control over their matching logic.
-In practice, SDK-based approaches carry most of the risks of both building and buying, with the benefits of neither.
+Some vendors market software development kits as a “build” option that gives enterprises control over matching logic.
+In practice, an SDK carries most of the risks of both building and buying, with the benefits of neither.

 How Should You Decide Between Build, Buy, and Hybrid?

-The decision is not primarily about technology.
-It is about organizational capability, regulatory constraints, and the urgency of the business problem.
-Evaluate your organization against these five dimensions.
-[INTERNAL LINK: /resources/data-matching-guide, data matching techniques and tools]
+The decision is less about technology than about organizational capability, regulatory constraints, and the urgency of the business problem.
+Evaluate your organization on the five dimensions below, each rooted in the wider data matching discipline.

-Building production-grade ER requires engineers with specific experience in string similarity algorithms, blocking strategies, probabilistic matching, and distributed systems.
-If your team’s data engineering experience is focused on ETL pipelines and dashboard infrastructure, budget 6 to 12 months of ramp-up time before the ER system reaches production quality.
+- Internal engineering capacity: Building needs engineers experienced in string similarity, blocking, probabilistic matching, and distributed systems.
+If your team focuses on ETL and dashboards, budget 6 to 12 months of ramp-up.

-Model the cost over three years, not one.
-Building is front-loaded (heavy Year 1 investment, lower ongoing cost if the team stays intact).
-Buying is more evenly distributed (predictable annual license, but watch for per-record pricing escalation).
-Hybrid splits costs between license fees for commercial components and FTE time for custom components.
-The lowest first-year cost is rarely the lowest three-year TCO.
+- Three-year total cost: Model cost over three years, not one.
+Building is front-loaded, buying is more even but watch per-record escalation, and the lowest first-year cost is rarely the lowest three-year TCO.

-What Does the Build vs. Buy Decision Look Like in Practice?
+What Does the Decision Look Like in Practice?

-Consider a mid-market insurance company with 4.2 million policyholder records across three underwriting systems acquired through two mergers.
-The company needs to create a unified policyholder view for a new digital portal launching in 9 months.
-The data team consists of 6 engineers, none with prior entity resolution experience.
+Consider a mid-market insurer with 4.2 million policyholder records across three underwriting systems acquired through two mergers, needing a unified policyholder view for a portal launching in 9 months, with a six-engineer team that has no prior entity resolution experience.
+This is a common pattern in regulated entity resolution for financial services.

-The build vs. buy vs. hybrid decision is a function of your organization’s data complexity, engineering maturity, regulatory environment, and timeline, not a philosophical preference for open-source or commercial software.
-Start by assessing your position on the five dimensions above, model the three-year TCO for each approach, and run a proof of concept with your actual data before committing.
+The build, buy, or hybrid decision is a function of data complexity, engineering maturity, regulatory environment, and timeline, not a preference for open-source or commercial software.
+Assess your position on the five dimensions, model three-year TCO for each, and run a proof of concept on your actual data.
+The same diligence applies to broader data matching software evaluation.

-For enterprises that need production-ready entity resolution with transparent matching logic, integrated data preparation, and on-premise deployment, MatchLogic provides the capabilities of a commercial platform with the explainability that regulated industries require.
-No data leaves your infrastructure, every match decision is auditable, and the platform handles the full pipeline from profiling through golden record creation.
+For enterprises that need production-ready entity resolution with transparent matching, integrated data preparation, and on-premise deployment, MatchCore delivers the rule-based and fuzzy engine with full explainability, and MatchSense adds pre-trained, explainable AI entity resolution on the same on-premise footprint.
+No data leaves your infrastructure, and every match decision is auditable from profiling through golden-record creation.

 Frequently Asked Questions